 Consider the depth of your research.
 If you are conducting an in-depth study on a complex topic, you may need to include more references getting the breadth of your knowledge and provide a robust foundation for your arguments.

 Always check the specific requirements provided by your instructor or the publication you are submitting to.
-An application may specify a minimum or maximum number of references you should include.
+An application may specify a minimum or maximum number of references you should include, depending on the paper type or citation style.

 The number of sources in a research paper is a critical aspect that can significantly impact the quality and credibility of your work.
 Striking the right balance between the number of references is important to ensure your paper is well-supported without overwhelming your readers.
 Here, we delve deeper into understanding how many references should a research paper have: